astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 0 & 0 & 0 & 1
 \end{bmatrix}
 ```
-If you compare Equation {eq}`lortrapid` and {eq}`normalrot`, you can see that
+If you compare Equation {eq}`lortrapid` and {eq}`normalrot`, you can
-except for the hyperbolic part, and the $i$, they look very similar (and in Einstein
+see that except for the hyperbolic part, and the $i$, they look very
-notation, you leave out the $i$, as well).
+similar (and in Einstein notation, you leave out the $i$, as well).
-This means, in a very real but very odd sense, changing speeds actually rotates
+This means, in a very real but very odd sense, changing speeds
-space and time into each other, in much the same way that rotating axes rotates
+actually rotates space and time into each other, in much the same way
-$x$ and $y$ into each other.
+that rotating axes rotates $x$ and $y$ into each other.
+Four-vectors
+maintain the same "size" in this rotation, but how much of it is space
+and how much of it is time will change.
+We'll come back to this again
+in [Chapter 7](ch4vel), when we explore the four-velocity.
+The
+overall size of the velocity stays the same (the speed of light), but
+if you change your relative speed of your reference frame, you rotate
+how much of that velocity is through space, and how much through time.

 The letter $\phi$ in these equations is called the "rapidity", and it depends on
 $\beta$ as